The Eastern Tour - 3 Days' Walking

 Moderate to Challenging

-Terrain: A mixture of forest paths, wooded lake shores and tracks following the lower slopes of the fells, with two mountain passes, one of which is 600m / 1970ft in altitude.
+Terrain: A mixture of forest paths, wooded lake shores and tracks following the lower slopes of the fells, with several mountain passes but none more than 550m / 1800ft in altitude.

 What’s it like underfoot?
 The paths and tracks that are followed on this route are well defined and maintained.
 There are occasional sections where the path, while still well defined, becomes rougher on higher ground.